kumarabhay1029/IGN_OL_CLASSNOTES/mcs201_Unit-1.md

 *NOTE - if flowchhart not come in one page so we want to go another page then what we do ? - use anotation !*

 ## Write a algorithm to print 1 to 10
-STEP 1 - Start
+STEP 1 - Start.
-STEP 2 - initialize st = 1 and end = 10
+STEP 2 - initialize st = 1 and end = 10.
-STEP 3 - print st
+STEP 3 - print st.
-STEP 4 - increament st by 1
+STEP 4 - increament st by 1.
-STEP 5 - check if st <= end ,repeat step 3 and 4
+STEP 5 - check if st <= end ,repeat step 3 and 4.
 STEP 6 - Stop.

 ## Draw a flowchart to print 1 to 10.